Dermatological, Cosmeceutical and Corneotherapy:

 In order for the outside-in therapy approach to work with minimum side effects, the formulations used must follow the same strict criteria as dermatological products.
 This would exclude many of the cosmeceuticals currently available because of their unnecessary additives and non physiological ingredients.

-It is well established that a healthy and properly
+is well established that a healthy and properly functioning skin

 A disordered stratum corneum, however, tends to support recurrences.
 This example shows the importance of avoiding counterproductive effects of skin care that has not been created with skin barrier health in mind.